vsouza/awesome-ios/README.md

 * [SCNavigationControlCenter](https://github.com/SergioChan/SCNavigationControlCenter) - This is an advanced navigation control center on iOS that can allow you to navigate to whichever view controller you want
 * [SCTrelloNavigation](https://github.com/SergioChan/SCTrelloNavigation) - :clipboard: An iOS native implementation of a Trello Animated Navagation.
 * [FXBlurView](https://github.com/nicklockwood/FXBlurView) - UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
-* [NGAParallaxMotion](https://github.com/michaeljbishop/NGAParallaxMotion) - A tiny category on UIView that allows you to set one property: "parallaxIntensity" to achieve a parallax effect with UIMotionEffect
 * [EPShapes](https://github.com/ipraba/EPShapes) - Design shapes in Interface Builder.
 * [CRParticleEffect](https://github.com/Cleveroad/CRParticleEffect) - A CocoaPod that simplifies creation of the particle effects.
 * [Spots](https://github.com/hyperoslo/Spots) - Spots is a view controller framework that makes your setup and future development blazingly fast.